The Top 2 Puerto Rico Blonde Coffee To Try Today

 While blonde coffee is, in the simplest of terms, a light roast by another name.
 I’m absolutely encouraging you to try Puerto Rican light roasted coffee as it is a rarity, and it is rather delightfully tasty.

-Appealing to the helper in you, we at Latte Love Brew would love to hear from you if you know of more blonde roasted coffee beans from Puerto Rico so we can try them, review them and genuinely help coffee lovers to enjoy that rather hard to come by coffee!
+Appealing to the helper in you, we at Latte Love Brew would love to hear from you if you know of more blonde roasted coffee beans from Puerto Rico, so we can try them, review them and genuinely help coffee lovers to enjoy that rather hard-to-come by coffee!

 What Is Blonde Coffee?

-Blonde roast is a terminology that has been made popular by the coffee conglomerate Starbucks, but it is a roast profile that has been a round much longer than the world’s most popular coffee company.
+Blonde roast is a terminology that has been made popular by the coffee conglomerate Starbucks, but it is a roast profile that has been around much longer than the world’s most popular coffee company.
 A blonde roast, once upon a time as coffee aficionados will tell you, was once known as a cinnamon roast.

 The term “cinnamon roast” is in reference to the light brown color and not the flavor produced by the roast profile.